-- 284 Documents attributes above can be verified by trust services of different types. - Basic trust services types (trust services functions provided dependent on concrete demand)are: - 287 a) Creation, verification, and validation of electronic signatures and seals. - 288 b) Monitoring of legal status. - 289 c) Creation, verification, and validation of electronic time stamps. - 290 d) Providing neutral inter-domain gateways (nIDG).

-If there is a gateway between domains (jurisdictions), there should be a profile for this nIDG based on agreement between these domains.
+- 295 Documents attributes above can be verified by trust services of different types. - Basic trust services types (trust services functions provided dependent on concrete demand) are: - 298 a) Creation, verification, and validation of electronic signatures and seals. - 299 b) Monitoring of legal status. - 300 c) Creation, verification, and validation of electronic time stamps. - 301 d) Providing neutral inter-domain gateways (nIDG). - If there is a gateway between domains (jurisdictions), there should be a profile for this nIDG based on agreement between these domains.
 Each nIDG profile should "know" what attributes are mandatory for each domain.
 On the technological level, a nIDG shall implement some protocol translation or translation of different protocols or standards from one domain to another.
 For mathematical description of nIDG functions please refer to ANNEX 2.
-Trust services (incl. nIDGs) work with national identification schemes on the one hand and with international trust infrastructure (other trust services) on the other.

-- 298 e) Providing identification of natural or legal persons. - The following attribute types (see Table 1) presume a previously performed identification of related natural or legal persons: - 301 document issuer legal status; - 302 signatory status (powers) or signatory position; - 303 signature.

-The trust service types a) and b) use these attribute types and, hence, also presume a previously performed identification of related natural or legal persons.
+Trust services (incl. nIDGs) work with national identification schemes on the one hand and with international trust infrastructure (other trust services) on the other. - 309 e) Providing identification of natural or legal persons. - The following attribute types (see Table 1) presume a previously performed identification of related natural or legal persons: - document issuer legal status; - signatory status (powers) or signatory position; - 314 signature. - The trust service types a) and b) use these attribute types and, hence, also presume a previously performed identification of related natural or legal persons.
 The identification services are provided by operators specialized in performing identification.
 These services can be implemented on different qualification levels: zero, basic and high.
 The ICC shall decide/agree on eligible identification schemes including minimal requirements on them.
-There may be ICC own identification schemes and/or references to international standards and/or references to the notified identification schemes inside the single trust domains.

-Sets of identification attributes and identification procedures themselves can serve as the basis 311 for the definition of the qualification levels of identification schemes.
-The qualification levels 312 313 of identification schemes can be of essence for the regulation of interaction between different 314 trust domains.
-Sets of identification attributes can be defined by the legal regimes for the 315 business activity of operators specialized in performing identification and of functional operators.
-Sets of identification attributes can be maintained by the trust services 316 (identification service).
-The activity of operators specialized in performing identification can 317 be regulated by special organizational and technical requirements directed, besides others, on 318 319 personal data protection.
+There may be ICC own identification schemes and/or references to international standards and/or references to the notified identification schemes inside the single trust domains. - Sets of identification attributes and identification procedures themselves can serve as the basis for the definition of the qualification levels of identification schemes.
+The qualification levels of identification schemes can be of essence for the regulation of interaction between different trust domains.
+Sets of identification attributes can be defined by the legal regimes for the business activity of operators specialized in performing identification and of functional operators.
+Sets of identification attributes can be maintained by the trust services (identification service).
+The activity of operators specialized in performing identification can be regulated by special organizational and technical requirements directed, besides others, on - be regulated by special organizational and technical requirements directed, besides others, on personal data protection.